COMPUTER SCIENCES DEPARTMENT DIRECTOR

 The Computer Architecture and Operating System (CAOS) group focuses on real-time embedded systems and high-performance computing at both architecture and operating system level, analyzing the interaction between hardware and software.
 The group's research topics include design for low power and low temperature, high-performance power-efficient multicore/multithreaded processors, performance- and power-aware OS schedulers, load balancing for HPC applications, predictability and time analyzability of real-time systems.

 The team explores different design alternatives of processor and system architectures for future generation supercomputer systems.
-At the lowest level the exploitation of different levels of parallelism in the processor (instruction level parallelism, data level parallelism, or thread level parallelism) needs to be investigated taking into account performance/cost trade-offs.
+At the lowest level the exploitation of different levels of parallelism in the processor (instruction level parallelism, data level parallelism, or thread level parallelism) needs to be investigated taking into account performance/energy/cost trade-offs.
 At the multicore and multiprocessor level issues related with the heterogeneity of the cores, memory organization and communication protocols are considered.
+Novel architectures based on the use of components from the mobile/embedded market are being investigated as part of the Mont-Blanc project.

 Osman Unsal and Adrian Cristal